-What are the penalties for driving offences?
+What are the penalties for driving offences in the UK?

 The criminal courts in the UK – whether the magistrates’ traffic court or the crown court – have a range of penalties and sentences that they can impose for the varying types of traffic offences, from driving over the speed limit to causing death by dangerous driving.

 The sentence imposed will depend on the nature and circumstances of the motoring offence.
 For example, if you are found guilty of causing death by dangerous driving – which is the most serious driving offence – you are liable to face imprisonment for a term not exceeding 14 years.